 Audit & Risk Committee: The Audit & Risk Committee keeps under review the scope and effectiveness of the Company's internal financial controls and risk management systems and the process for monitoring compliance with legislation and regulations associated with financial reporting.
-The Committee considers and recommends the appointment, re-appointment and removal of the External Auditor and the agreement of the audit fee.
+The Committee considers and recommends the appointment, re-appointment and removal of the External Auditor.
 The Committee ensures that risks are properly identified, assessed, reported and controlled.
 It receives reports on the implementation of the organisation's Procurement Policy and reviews the policy on an annual basis.

-Current Committee Members: Noel Beecher (Chairperson), Jim Cuddy, Martin Lyes, Rosemary Ryan.
+Current Committee Members: Noel Beecher (Chairperson), and (3 Ex Board members), Martin Lyes, Rosemary Ryan, Jim Cuddy